 We lunched, chatted, saw a movie and parted ways.
 Throughout the following week he hounded me to add him to Facebook, which I eventually did, and the following Friday I asked him over for dinner.
 That night, the conversation was had about what exactly he was looking for.
 He said he really don’t know and that he’d never had a relationship that lasted more than two months.
 Maybe this should have been my first red flag.

 The following week I messaged him to see if he wanted to hang out.
 He didn’t.
 He wasn’t sure if we were right for each other.
 My heart sank.
-The first guy I’d really, really, liked in over a decade didn’t like me back.
+The first guy in years that I really, really, liked didn’t like me back.
 So, I left it.

 Two weeks later it was grand final weekend.
 I had a pretty big day drinking and questions started to be asked about this great guy I’d met online and what happened to him.
 I explained he didn’t want to see me and that I’d just left it.
 I was quizzed further about how much I liked him and told to have another crack and see what happens.